Le-Sourcier/n8n-nodes-mailwizz/docs/installation.md

    - Operation: Create
    - Configure the campaign parameters, including name, type, from details, etc.
    - Optionally use category mapping to determine lists and segments based on WordPress post categories
+2. **Manage Campaigns**
+   - Resource: Campaign
+   - Operation: Get
+   - Retrieve an individual campaign for auditing or re-use inside your workflow

-2. **Get Lists**
+3. **Manage Lists**
    - Resource: List
-   - Operation: Get All / Get
+   - Operations: Create / Get / Get All
-   - Retrieve all lists or a specific list from MailWizz
+   - Create brand-new lists (including company details, confirmation options, and notifications) or retrieve existing lists

-3. **Get Templates**
+4. **Manage Templates**
    - Resource: Template
+   - Operations: Create / Get / Get All
+   - Create HTML templates with optional plain-text and inline CSS flags, or fetch existing templates
+5. **Bulk Create Subscribers**
+   - Resource: Subscriber
+   - Operation: Create Bulk
+   - Push one or more subscribers to a list using a JSON array payload
+6. **Transactional Emails**
+   - Resource: Transactional Email
-   - Operation: Get All / Get
+   - Operations: Create / Get / Get All
-   - Retrieve all templates or a specific template from MailWizz
+   - Send immediate or scheduled transactional emails, or inspect existing transactional email logs

 For a complete example workflow, see [Example Workflow](workflow-example.md).